 - The alarm goes off when connecting the battery.

-This is a list of the most common causes that will prevent your Lexus from starting after you disconnect or replace the battery.
+This list of the most common causes that will prevent your Lexus from starting after you disconnect or replace the battery.
 These problems may also affect Toyota vehicles.

 - Get out of the vehicle.